As of episode 10, there are only two episodes to come.

 Not much characterization yet, except the military guy feels that the princess should be used for more important stuff than aiding the asylum of some random scientist.
 Most of them feel professional though.

 Also, there is another team participating beside our girls called the Wall Team.
 We don’t get to see these guys but keep in mind their name and how Control implied they have shifts.
-They are probably a team of spies infiltrating the London Wall.
+There is probably a team of spies infiltrating the London Wall.
 Future episodes show that the wall is entirely filled by soldiers.
 Thus, The wall team is probably masquerading as soldiers and Thursday is their shift so it would be the perfect time to cross.

 Without any doubt, Ange is a magnificent liar.

 I think every single thing she said is a lie at this scene.
-The only thing that is ambiguous was if Ange actually cooked or bought the omelette.
+The only thing that is ambiguous was if Ange actually cooked or bought the omelet.
 Seriously.
 Just look at everything Ange said.

 Ange: We’re coordinating a date for your crossing.
 You’ll be staying here until its decided.